 Cygnet Centre for Peacebuilding and Transformation responds to humanity’s need to develop collaborative relationships that enable constructive, non-violent solutions to conflict and the expression of good will in all its forms.
-Such relationships are essential for the growth of a global culture of peace, recognised through the UN’s ‘Earth Charter’ and ‘Agenda for Sustainable Development’ as essential for the effective stewardship of our planetary resources and all life.
+Such relationships are essential for the growth of a global culture of peace and essential for the effective stewardship of our planetary resources and all life.

 The need for peacebuilding is obvious in struggles seen everywhere, ranging from full-scale armed conflict and intergang violence, down to schoolyard and cyber bullying, intimate partner violence, and neighbourhood disputes.
 Systemic violence is equally destructive, enforcing crippling economic and social disparities.
 One of the most significant impacts of conflict and violence is an ‘unsafe’ atmosphere where physical, psychological, and social needs remain unmet, and the potential for expression and goodwill is blocked.

 Peacebuilding and restorative practices enable community safety and foster trusting, cooperative relationships, because they address the underlying needs of all stakeholders.
 They have proven effectiveness, yet they are not widely used among governments and organisations.
 Cygnet’s work feeds into the expanding global network of community-led peacebuilding initiatives which are gradually developing collective impact, through the promotion of public dialogue around the benefits and legitimacy of peacebuilding, and through the application of peacebuilding practices across diverse contexts.

 Cygnet’s work is guided by our awareness of the interconnection and interdependence of all life.
 Our vision of 'transforming relationships through peacebuilding and restorative practices expresses our focus on strengthening relationships as the best way to achieve peace and prevent violence and harmful behaviour.